virgo79/acf-audio-video-player/README.md

 3. Create a new field via ACF and select the Audio/Video Player type

 # Migration from ACF Audio/Video Field (@ipsips)
-This plugin is compatible with the old [ACF Audio/Video Field](https://github.com/ipsips/acf-audio-video) (that [no longer works](https://github.com/ipsips/acf-audio-video/issues) with the latests versions of ACF)
+This field is the evolution of the [ACF Audio/Video Field](https://github.com/ipsips/acf-audio-video) (that [no longer works](https://github.com/ipsips/acf-audio-video/issues) with the latests versions of ACF).
-If you were using the ACF Audio/Video Field, and you are having issues using this field, you can simply replace it with this field.
+If you wish to migrate from ACF Audio/Video to ACF Audio/Video Player Field, you can simply replace it with this field.
-To replace the old ACF Audio/Video Field with Acf Audio/Video Player simply:
+To replace the ACF Audio/Video Field with ACF Audio/Video Player simply:
 - install the ACF Audio/Video Player
 - go to any ACF Field Group Screen and change every field type from 'Audio/Video' to 'Audio/Video Player'
+- check that everithing is working fine
+- uninstall ACF Audio/Video Field

 # Compatibility
 This ACF Field has been tested with: